-Alongside traditional editing practices, the Peirce Interprets Peirce project aims to leverage the power of these new techniques, from machine learning to NLP processing/analytics to data visualization, for the development of a prototype for an interactive digital edition of the entire Pierce archive.
-A small team of undergraduate and graduate students with varying skillsets, from literary and paleographic analysis to coding to graphic design, will be assembled to this end and will collaborate with colleagues at the University of Lausanne (Davide Picca) in Switzerland, the University of Groningen (Dario Rodighiero) in the Netherlands, and the Bibliotheca Hertziana (Alessandro Adamou) in Rome, with metaLAB (at) Harvard serving as the project hub.
+Alongside traditional editing practices, the Peirce Interprets Peirce project aims to leverage the power of these new techniques, from machine learning to text analysis to data visualization, to develop a prototype for an interactive digital edition of the entire Pierce archive.
+A small team of undergraduate and graduate students with varying skillsets, from literary and paleographic analysis to coding to graphic design, will be assembled to this end and will collaborate with the University of Lausanne, the University of Groningen, and the Bibliotheca Hertziana, with metaLAB (at) Harvard serving as the project hub.
 The project goals are articulated in 3 phases.

 The textual analysis of Pierce’s work aims to demonstrate how the manuscripts open up a broad interpretive space.
-The first goal is connecting to its broader context through techniques of wikification and entity linking provided by LinkedOpenData.
-These connections will rest on an ontological framework based upon Peirce’s own semiotic theory.
+The first goal is connecting to its broader context through techniques of wikification and entity linking provided by Linked Open Data.
+These connections will rest on an ontological framework based on Peirce’s semiotic theory.
 This process aims to track semantic slippages in his writings over the years.

 The modern-day building of interoperable catalogs of cultural significance employs methods heavily influenced by Peirce’s work.
-Particularly, knowledge graphs and Semantic Web offer standards for constructing semantically enhanced digital scholarly editions.
-While TEI and IIIF can be adopted for publishing textual and visual data, the editions themselves will be available as RDF-based knowledge graphs and paired with semantic annotations of the archived content.
+Knowledge graphs and Semantic Web offer standards for constructing semantically enhanced digital scholarly editions.
+While TEI and IIIF can be adopted for publishing textual and visual data, the editions will be available as RDF-based knowledge graphs and paired with semantic annotations of the archived content.
 This process will pinpoint Peirce’s notes in the landscape of computational linguistics and cognitive computing, as well as represent his contributions and theories, using widely-adopted vocabularies and ontologies for scholarly publishing and annotation.